 May I make a special note for those young women who are considering whether or not they should serve a mission.
 Since the mission age change in October, I have seen many girls struggle with the decision of whether or not to go on a mission.
 Many feel pressured to go or like now it's more of an expectation than an option.
 They spend hours grueling over scripture and patriarchal blessings and praying and fasting, trying to figure out what the Lord wants them to do.
 To these young women, may I suggest that there may not be an answer to your question of whether or not you should go on a mission.
 Of course the Lord would love to have you in the field, and of course it is a wonderful and good thing to go, but do not feel like it is something which you have to do.
 Continue praying and pondering about the option, but do so more with the intention of finding out what you want to do, rather than seeking a direction from the Lord.
 Then, once you know what you want to do, approach the Lord with your decision and He will either confirm your choice or press you to go in another direction.
 No matter what, when you faithfully strive to make a good and righteous choice and then approach the Lord with it, He will not let you go astray.

-not come in sets of twos with
+"Most of the time, decisions do not come in sets of twos with one black one and one white." |

 When I was talking to my sister Jessica about the subject of agency, she pointed out to me that when we approach the Lord and He tells us that our conclusion is not a right one, that doesn't mean we automatically know what conclusion is the right one.
 As I have said earlier, decisions do not come in sets of twos with one black and one white.
 When we discover that the Lord does not approve of our "black" decision we should not automatically assume that this means that there is one matching "white" decision that we should make.
 Perhaps the Lord knows that we would be happier with a different shade of black, and so He directs us away from "Midnight Black."
 Perhaps there is not just one opposite white choice we should make, but an entire eighty-five that we could choose from.
 Or perhaps the Lord knows that, regardless of society's status quo, we would be bored out of our minds with black and white walls and that we need to go with some color.
 We must remember that "no" to one choice does not necessarily mean a "yes" to another.